indico/indico-user-docs/docs/meetings/timetable.md

 When you are done filling in the data, click _Save_ to schedule the contribution.
 Once created, you can drag the contribution up down in the timetable to change its start time.

 You can repeat this step to create a contribution for every discussion item in your meeting.
+To learn more about the timetable, you can continue reading [here](../conferences/timetable.md).